ashvardanian/StringZilla/README.md

 3. __Automata__: Levenshtein automata can be effective, if one of the strings doesn't change, and is a subject to many comparisons.
 4. __Shift-Or__: Bit-parallel algorithms transpose the matrix into a bit-matrix, and perform bitwise operations on it.

-The last approach is quite powerful and performant, and is used by the great [RapidFuzz][rapidfuzz] library.
+The last approach is the one StringZilla takes, and the one the great [RapidFuzz][rapidfuzz] library takes as well.
 It's less known, than the others, derived from the Baeza-Yates-Gonnet algorithm, extended to bounded edit-distance search by Manber and Wu in 1990s, and further extended by Gene Myers in 1999 and Heikki Hyyro between 2002 and 2004.

-StringZilla focuses on a different approach, extensively used in Unum's internal combinatorial optimization libraries.
+Every query is packed into match masks 64 symbols to a machine word once per batch, and every candidate then streams one symbol per step against all of them, so the preparation a one-shot distance repeats per pair is paid exactly once and the register width buys candidates per step rather than cells per step.

+The anti-diagonal traversal covers the one case the bit-parallel recurrence cannot: a single pair too long for it, scored on a device by `sz_levenshtein_distance_tiled_cuda`.
 It doesn't change the number of trivial operations, but performs them in a different order, removing the data dependency, that occurs when computing the insertion costs.
-StringZilla __evaluates diagonals instead of rows__, exploiting the fact that all cells within a diagonal are independent, and can be computed in parallel.
+It __evaluates diagonals instead of rows__, exploiting the fact that all cells within a diagonal are independent, and can be computed in parallel.
 We'll store 3 diagonals instead of the 2 rows, and each consecutive diagonal will be computed from the previous two.
 Substitution costs will come from the sooner diagonal, while insertion and deletion costs will come from the later diagonal.